Calabasas, California

-Calabasas is a city in the southwestern region of the San Fernando Valley in Los Angeles County, California, United States.
-Situated between the foothills of the Santa Monica and Santa Susana mountains, 29.9 mi northwest of downtown Los Angeles, Calabasas has a population of 23,241 (as of 1 April 2020).
+Calabasas (/ˌkæləˈbæsəs/, CAL-ə-BASS-əs; corruption of calabazas, Spanish for "squashes") is a city in the southwestern region of the San Fernando Valley in Los Angeles County, California, United States.
+Situated between the foothills of the Santa Monica and Santa Susana mountains, 29.9 mi northwest of downtown Los Angeles, Calabasas has a population of 22,491 (as of July 1, 2022).

-Name and logo

-The name Calabasas is a variant spelling of the Spanish word calabazas, meaning "winter squashes".
-Some historians hold the theory that Calabasas is derived from the Chumash word calahoosa, which is said to mean "where the wild geese fly".
-Owing to vast presence of wild squash plants in the area, the squash theory is more prevalent among residents.
-At the top of the Calabasas grade, which is east of Las Virgenes Road, legend has it that in 1824 a Basque rancher from Oxnard spilled a wagonload of pumpkins on the road en route to Los Angeles.
-The following spring hundreds of pumpkins sprouted alongside the road.
-The area was named Las Calabasas—the place where the pumpkins fell.
-Spanish botanist, Jose Longinos Martinez, recorded "Las Calabazas" as a place name in 1792 which predates the legend.

-The city's official logo depicts a red-tailed hawk soaring over mountains.

 History

+The name Calabasas is an archaic Californio variant spelling of the Spanish word calabazas, meaning "winter squashes" (the area abounds in wild squashes).
+The Spanish botanist Jose Longinos Martinez recorded Las Calabazas as a place name in 1792.

-Centuries ago, Chumash Native Americans lived in the area that is now Calabasas.
-Spanish explorers were the first Europeans to arrive in the area.
-In 1770, an expedition headed by Gaspar de Portolá crossed through the area on their return southward to Mexico after venturing into Northern California.
-In 1776, another party of explorers led by Juan Bautista de Anza camped there on their way northward from Mexico.
+The San Fernando Valley has been inhabited by the Chumash and Tongva for thousands of years.
+Spanish explorers were the first Europeans to set foot on the land.
+In 1770, an expedition headed by Gaspar de Portolá crossed the area while returning to Mexico from Northern California.
+In 1776, a northbound party of explorers led by Juan Bautista de Anza camped there on its way from Mexico.

 Calabasas was the name given to a ranchería in the Los Angeles area in 1795.
-The Leonis Adobe, an adobe structure in Old Town Calabasas, dates from 1844 and is one of the oldest surviving buildings in greater Los Angeles.
+The Leonis Adobe, in Old Town Calabasas, dates back to 1844 and is one of the oldest existing buildings in greater Los Angeles.
 The city was incorporated on April 5, 1991, making it the newest city in Los Angeles County.

-On January 26, 2020, a Sikorsky S-76 crashed in Calabasas after an earlier takeoff from John Wayne Airport.
-All nine people on board, including Hall of Fame basketball player Kobe Bryant and his 13-year-old daughter Gianna, were killed.